bitaemi/rxjs-reactive-patterns/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-REACTIVE:

-{

- - WHY: scale insanely, reduce latency

- - Reactive example : Microsoft EXCEL, everything in IT, nowdays is reactive interaction.

- - reactive programming = dataflow computing <-> OBSERVABLE == STREAM OF DATA

- - Programming in reactive + functional style.

- - functional = (functional composition + lazy evaluation);

- - lazy evaluation == efficiency (avoiding things that shouldn't be done in the first place)

- - do not expose your datatabase( never share databases!), instead export your data

-}

-Understanding the OBSERVABLE PATTERN is the key for understanding RxJs Library and using the operators to programm in a reactive style.

-We install YARN = a better package manager, using npm.

-YARN is reliable, fast, secure - guarantees that I can have the exact same dependencies trees as someone has.
-Also is able to freeze my hall dependencies tree in a deterministic way.
-Build will complete succesfully due to yarn instalation.

 # 1. Installation and start up

 - ``npm i -g @angular/cli`` to install Angular Command Line Interface